Universiteit Leiden

 Programme overview

 You can start the BA Dutch Studies as an absolute beginner with the Programme A for those with no Dutch knowledge.
-If you your Dutch is at an intermediate level, you can start with the Programme II for those with an advanced knowledge of Dutch.
-The programme offers international students a flexible route to academic-level Dutch fluency as well as broad and deep understanding of culture and history of the Netherlands.
+If your Dutch is at an intermediate level, you will be able to start with the Programme II.
+This programme is designed for those with an advanced knowledge of Dutch.
+This bachelor’s study offers international students a flexible route to academic-level Dutch fluency as well as a broad and deep understanding of the culture and history of the Netherlands.

-Your level of Dutch determines much of your first year.
+Your level of Dutch determines much of the setup of your first year.
 No previous Dutch?
 Then you will work hard at learning to speak, write and understand Dutch.
-You attend lectures on Dutch culture, and gain the research, writing and presentation skills needed for your final written paper.
-You learn about the great historical impact of this small nation and gain insight into present-day Dutch society.
+You will attend lectures on Dutch culture, and gain the research, writing and presentation skills needed for your final written paper.
+You will learn about the great historical impact of this small nation and gain insight into present-day Dutch society.

 • If your Dutch is more advanced you may be able to complete the programme in 2 years.
 For more information please contact the study advisor

-• Leiden also offers this year as a one-year programme in Dutch Studies.
+• Leiden also offers the first year as a one-year programme in Dutch Studies.

-During the third year you have a lot of freedom to tailor your studies to your personal interests and ambitions via electives.
-You may choose to follow courses from other Leiden programmes; in this way you structure a minor period that reflects your interests and future academic or career goals.
-You conclude by writing a bachelor’s thesis (in Dutch).
+During the third year you will have a lot of freedom to tailor your studies to your personal interests and ambitions by taking electives.
+You may choose to follow courses from other Leiden programmes; in this way you will structure a minor that reflects your interests and future academic or career goals.
+You will conclude your studies by writing a bachelor’s thesis (in Dutch).

 Examples of bachelor’s assignments: